113578/Sberbanks-virtual-internship/README.md

 # Sberbank-virtual-internship.

-The solution is not done yet!
+The solution is not ready yet!
 Please, stand by.